 Then it’s your turn to grin with satisfaction.
-“Ms. Schmitz, they are healthy.
+“Ms. Mumfrey, they are healthy.
 Deceptively healthy.
 Deeeeeliciously healthy!”

 Then you can add, “And if you’re a very good teacher to my child this year, I’ll bring you some.”

 And of course who said these cupcakes were for kids only?
 These are for anyone who likes sweets but want to enjoy them without all the guilt.
-And so, dear adults, chomp on!
+And so, dear grownups, chomp on!

 Let’s get started!

 In a medium-sized bowl, combine the spelt (or whole wheat) flour, wheat germ, baking soda, baking powder, salt and Dutch cocoa powder.